spacetelescope/jwst-preprint-automator/README.md

 -   `--cohere-reranker-model COHERE_RERANKER_MODEL`: Cohere reranker model name (when using legacy reranking).
 Default: `rerank-v3.5`.
 -   `--gpt-model GPT_MODEL`: OpenAI GPT model for science and DOI analysis.
 Default: `gpt-4.1-mini-2025-04-14`.
 -   `--validate-llm`: Perform a second LLM call to validate the first analysis (increases cost/time).
--   `--skip-doi`: Skip DOI analysis completely, even for papers that meet the science threshold.
+-   `--skip-doi`: Skip DOI analysis for papers that meet the science threshold.
 -   `--no-gpt-reranker`: Use the legacy Cohere reranker instead of the default GPT-4.1-nano reranker.

 **API keys:**